practicalcyber/practical-cybersecurity-decisions/README.md

 2. **Explore the Framework**
    - Review the documentation.
-   - Implement the methodologies in your security environment.
+   - Map out the structure of your organization's structure and unique circumstance.
    - Customize it based on your organization's needs.

 3. **Contribute**